Everything PR News

 • Do not partner with influencers based solely on follower count.

-• Do not ignore audience demographics such as age, gender, location, and interests.
+• Do not ignore audience demographics — age, gender, location, interests.

 How to fix it.
 Analyze the influencer's audience to ensure it matches your target.
 Look at engagement rates, demographics, and previous campaign performance.
-Influencer-marketing platforms provide these insights to help brands make informed decisions.
+The platform operators that handle this are in the 2026 Operators Directory.

 3. Overloading Influencers with Strict Guidelines

 Brands often want to maintain control over their campaigns.
 Being overly prescriptive or restricting creative freedom stifles authenticity and produces less engaging outcomes.
 Influencers are content creators who understand their audience.
-Over-controlling the process produces a lack of creativity and makes the partnership feel like an advertisement rather than an organic recommendation.
+Over-controlling the process kills creativity and makes the partnership feel like an advertisement rather than an organic recommendation.
+The hidden advantage of agility goes the other way — small brands beat large ones precisely because they don't over-prescribe.

 What not to do: